tnramalho/rockets-sdk/packages/rockets-server-auth/README.md

 ### settings

-**What it does**: Global settings that configure the custom OTP and email services provided by RocketsServerAuth.
+**What it does**: Global settings that configure the custom OTP and email services provided by RocketsAuth.
 These settings are used by the custom OTP controller and notification services, not by the core authentication modules.

-**Core services it connects to**: RocketsServerAuthOtpService, RocketsServerAuthNotificationService
+**Core services it connects to**: RocketsAuthOtpService, RocketsAuthNotificationService

 **When to update**: Required when using the custom OTP endpoints (`POST /otp`, `PATCH /otp`).
 The defaults use placeholder values that won't